Washing fruit and vegetables: why it’s a good learning activity for children

 - encourage your child to explore their everyday environment

-- help your child learn about daily hygiene and healthy food.
+- help your child learn about daily hygiene and healthy eating.

 What you need for washing fruit and vegetables

-For this activity, you involve your child in washing the fruits and vegetables after you bring them home from the market or supermarket.
+For this activity, you involve your child in washing the fruits and vegetables after you bring them home from the market, supermarket or garden.

 The more fruits and vegetables you have, the better.

-You’ll need a sink and a tap, and a bit of extra time so your child can help you with washing.
+You’ll need a sink and a tap, plus a bit of extra time so your child can help you with washing.